lohikrme/Embedded-Programming/Distributed-Software/readme.md

 Idea is that, we can artificially induce some delay, so we can try out delay-situations that could happen in a real distributed system.
 Perhaps client has a timeout after a few seconds or something.

 The parameters are not mandatory for the server, so it can just be turned on, and it will then use default values (port 8080 and delay 0 seconds).
-But to use parameters, he is example:
+Example use:

--   ./udp-echo-server -p 12700 -d 5
+-   ./server -p 12700 -d 5

 ### Using the udp client